hhs-2018-se-dt-s2-apip/APDE-lesmateriaal/_includes/week04/21-Object-oriented-programming.md

 A **class defines** what kind of objects it has:

 - **what methods the objects have**
-- **what the state of the objects are, or in other words, what kind of attributes the objects have**
+- **what the state of the objects is, or in other words, what kind of attributes the objects have**

 A class describes the "blueprint" of the objects that are made out of it (are instances of it).